dwkim78/upsilon/README.md

 ## ChangeLog

 ### v?.?.? (planned)
+- add additional variability types to the training set, either to classify or exclude them (not determined yet).
 - provide web-based classifier for a small set of light curves.
 - implementing multilayer classifiers, which will substantially reduce feature extracting time.